University of Nebraska at Kearney: History

 The University of Nebraska at Kearney was originally formed in 1903 as the Kearney State Normal School.
 It was formed by the Nebraska State Legislature after $50,000 was appropriated to build the normal school.
 The school was originally a part of the Nebraska State College System.
 The school was originally located in different public facilities until the completion of its first building in October 1905.
 The first president was Augustus O. Thomas.

 In 1921, the state legislature changed all normal schools, including Kearney State, to being teachers colleges.
 This also allowed for the college to offer four-year degrees.
 Additionally, it changed its name to Kearney State Teachers College.
 In 1963, the legislature again changed the name of the college, this time to Kearney State College.
+In 1967, the first building on campus was condemned by the state fire marshal.
+The auditorium wing of the building was demolished the following year.
+The rest of the building was demolished in 1984.

 In 1989, it was announced that Kearney State College would be transferred from the Nebraska State College System to the University of Nebraska system.
 Said decision was blocked by then-Nebraska Attorney General Robert Spire.
 The lawsuit was then brought to the Nebraska Supreme Court where it was later cleared the following year.
 Kearney State College officially re-branded to the University of Nebraska at Kearney in 1991.

 In common with other campuses in the NU system, the university faced financial distress in the early 2020s, necessitating schoolwide job and program cuts.
 In 2023, university leaders planned to eliminate over 24 faculty positions and nine degree programs to begin to mitigate the university's $4.3 million budgetary shortfall.
+In July 2026, the university launched its flight school, Loper Flight Academy, operating seven Tecnam P-Mentor aircraft out of Kearney Regional Airport.

 Campus

 The University of Nebraska at Kearney's campus is located in Kearney, Nebraska, United States.
 The campus includes 58 buildings and Foster Field.
 The oldest building on campus is the Alumni House, which was built in 1907.

-The university also has an eCampus offering online undergraduate and graduate degree programs as well as a blended-learning (online and face-to-face) Driver Education endorsement program.
+The university also has an eCampus, offering online undergraduate and graduate degree programs, as well as a blended-learning (online and face-to-face) driver education endorsement program.

 Also located on the campus is KLPR, an alternative rock station operated by the University of Nebraska at Kearney.

 Museums

 The Museum of Nebraska Art, founded by the state legislature and located in Kearney since 1986, is administered as a department of the university.
 The G.W.
 Frank Museum of History and Culture is a Richardsonian Romanesque mansion on the western edge of campus, formerly the residence of the administrator of the Nebraska State Tubercular Hospital.
-Now listed on the National Register of Historic Places, G.W.
-Frank Museum of History and Culture is open to the public, as well as being used for University functions.
+Now listed on the National Register of Historic Places, the G.W.
+Frank Museum of History and Culture is open to the public, as well as being used for university functions.